Kinetics and Rate Laws

 The following equipment and techniques are commonly used in kinetics experiments:

 - Spectrophotometer: A spectrophotometer is used to measure the absorbance of light by a solution.
-This can be used to determine the concentration of a reactant or product.
+This can be used to determine the concentration of a reactant or product over time.

 - Gas chromatograph: A gas chromatograph is used to separate and analyze the components of a gas mixture.
 This can be used to determine the concentrations of reactants and products in a gas-phase reaction.